Controladora Vuela Compañía de Aviación (NYSE:VLRS) Announces Earnings Results

-Controladora Vuela Compañía de Aviación (NYSE:VLRS) released its earnings results on Wednesday.
-The transportation company reported $0.67 EPS for the quarter, topping analysts’ consensus estimates of ($0.12) by $0.79, Fidelity Earnings reports.
+Controladora Vuela Compañía de Aviación (NYSE:VLRS) issued its quarterly earnings data on Wednesday.
+The transportation company reported $0.67 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.07) by $0.74, Fidelity Earnings reports.

-VLRS has been the topic of a number of research analyst reports.
-HSBC reaffirmed a “buy” rating on shares of Controladora Vuela Compañía de Aviación in a report on Monday, June 14th.
-Evercore ISI increased their target price on Controladora Vuela Compañía de Aviación from $25.00 to $30.00 and gave the stock an “outperform” rating in a report on Monday. increased their target price on Controladora Vuela Compañía de Aviación from $23.00 to $27.00 and gave the stock a “buy” rating in a report on Wednesday, July 7th.
-Deutsche Bank Aktiengesellschaft increased their target price on Controladora Vuela Compañía de Aviación from $19.00 to $25.00 and gave the stock a “buy” rating in a report on Thursday.
-Finally, Citigroup increased their target price on Controladora Vuela Compañía de Aviación from $23.00 to $27.00 and gave the stock a “buy” rating in a report on Wednesday, July 7th.
-One investment analyst has rated the stock with a hold rating and eight have given a buy rating to the stock.
-The stock has an average rating of “Buy” and an average price target of $23.89.
+Several analysts have commented on the stock.
+HSBC reaffirmed a “buy” rating on shares of Controladora Vuela Compañía de Aviación in a research report on Monday, June 14th.
+Deutsche Bank Aktiengesellschaft upped their price objective on shares of Controladora Vuela Compañía de Aviación from $19.00 to $25.00 and gave the company a “buy” rating in a research note on Thursday. upped their price target on shares of Controladora Vuela Compañía de Aviación from $23.00 to $27.00 and gave the company a “buy” rating in a report on Wednesday, July 7th.
+The Goldman Sachs Group upped their price objective on shares of Controladora Vuela Compañía de Aviación from $13.00 to $20.10 and gave the stock a “buy” rating in a report on Sunday, April 11th.
+Finally, Citigroup upped their target price on shares of Controladora Vuela Compañía de Aviación from $23.00 to $27.00 and gave the stock a “buy” rating in a research report on Wednesday, July 7th.
+One investment analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
+The company currently has an average rating of “Buy” and a consensus price target of $23.89.

 Controladora Vuela CompaÃ±Ãa de AviaciÃ³n, SAB. de C.V., through its subsidiaries, Concesionaria Vuela CompaÃ±Ãa de AviaciÃ³n, SAP.I. de C.V., provides air transportation services for passengers, cargo, and mail in Mexico and internationally.
 The company operates approximately 410 daily flights on routes connecting 43 cities in Mexico, 22 cities in the United States, and 3 cities in Central America.